mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 In addition to the items mentioned above, we also included printed copies of a partnership agreement we have with Princeton for the hosting of RECAP, a printed selection of press, and printed copies of our homepages (RECAP, CourtListner, Free Law Project).

 The goal of these enclosures was mostly to keep the IRS reviewer from touching their computer, but also to keep their life as simple as possible.
 Like any application, you want to control the information that is provided to the reviewer.
 Just like you wouldn't want your next boss seeing your Facebook profile, you don't want the IRS reviewer looking up your organization's website.
-Maybe, we reason, if we provide our homepage for them they won't bother booting up their computer.
+There's likely nothing bad for them to see, but you want to keep things as simple as possible.
+Maybe, we reason, if we provide a printed copy of our homepage they won't bother booting up their computer.
+Perhaps.

 ### Remarks on Formatting, Etc.